MB ChB Medicine (4.5-year degree)

 If you’d like to find out more, visit our Accommodation pages or get in touch with our Accommodation Team.

-We recommend that all prospective students visit our campus if they are able to, and campus tours include a typical student room.
-Arrange a tour via your Admissions Officer.
+We recommend that all prospective students visit our campus if they are able to, at one of our open days or a Campus Tour, campus tours include a typical student room.

 Apply directly